KevinCoble/AIToolbox/CONTRIBUTIONS.md

     *  Subclass of DataSet that uses sparse storage
     *  Possible add-ins to read data from publicly known data set types

+  4.  **Data Viewing**
+    *  Port of MLView to a UIView subclass
+    *  Interactions (mouse/keyboard/touch) for view (scaling, hiding legend, changing data source indexes, changing unplotted input values)

-  4.  **Ease-of-Use additions**
+  5.  **Ease-of-Use additions**
     *  Manual?
     *  Better markup in the classes for use patterns and auto-complete
-    *  Playgrounds showing the use of some of the algorithms for education purposes
+    *  Playgrounds showing the use of some of the algorithms for education purposes (one created!
+Many more needed)

 And this is just what came to mind for now.
 If you have other things you would like to see added or changed, you can email me at kevinc@macrobotics.com or open an issue